• Go to app

 Learn the differences between the kimonos

 The kimonos worn in Japan’s Okinawa differ from those traditionally found in mainland Japan.
-While both styles of kimono act as a palette for intricate patterns made up of vibrant colours, the kimonos in Okinawa tend to be even bolder, have a sort of tropical flare, and are considered to be a more formal traditional dress.
+While both styles of kimono act as a palette for intricate patterns made up of vibrant colors, the kimonos in Okinawa tend to be even bolder, have a sort of tropical flair, and are considered to be a more formal traditional dress.

-A ryusou kimono in Okinawa will have large, open sleeves for the sea breeze to flow through.
-The fabric is generally thinner and made from the fibres of bashofu, a local plant.
+A ryusou kimono in Okinawa has large, open sleeves for the sea breeze to flow through.
+The fabric is generally thinner and made from the fibers of bashofu, a local plant.

-Insta-worthy moment: Wander around Naha, a city with a distinctly different ambience from other areas of Japan you would have visited.
+Insta-worthy moment: Wander around Naha, a city with a distinctly different ambience from other areas of Japan.
 This place has a tropical feel, so you are bound to grab some unusual shots not typically taken by those visiting places like Tokyo or Osaka.

 7. Hiroshima

-Did you know you can join a matcha tea ceremony while dressed in a kimono?
-You can enrich your knowledge of Japanese culture by joining a traditional tea ceremony in Hiroshima.
+Did you know that you can join a matcha tea ceremony while dressed in a Japanese kimono?
+You can enrich your knowledge of the country’s culture by joining a traditional tea ceremony in Miyajima.
 Children from the age of six and up can also attend and it’s a fabulous way to introduce them to principles of patience and discipline.

 Insta-worthy moment: A totally blissed-out shot of you and your friends at peace and drinking tea.
 Did someone say perfection?